Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The AN/ALE-39 is the countermeasures dispensing set installed in the F-14B in this simulation.
 It controls its own set of launchers located between the engine nozzles on the underside of the so called beaver-tail.

-The launchers each has two section, one containing 10 cartridges and the other 20.
+The launchers each have two sections, one containing 10 cartridges and the other 20.
 They are referred to the left and right dispensers even though the left is really the front one and the right the back one with both being mounted in line on the left side of the tailhook.
 This is a remnant from the earliest model F-14s carrying the AN/ALE-29.

-This all sums up to a capacity of 60 cartridges in the system with each section necessarily holding one type of cartridges meaning that any combination of cartridges is possible as long as each type's quantity is a multiple of 10.
+This all sums up to a capacity of 60 cartridges in the system with each section necessarily holding one type of cartridge meaning that any combination of cartridges is possible as long as each type's quantity is a multiple of 10.
 The system itself has no real knowledge of what is loaded where so incorrectly programming the system can lead to the wrong type of cartridge being ejected.

 The system itself can be operated manually from the control panel in the RIO pit or the DLC thumbwheel on the pilot stick when the flaps lever is in the up position.